flatypus/geonets/writeup.typ

 #align(center)[
   #grid(
-    columns: (1fr, 1.074fr, 3fr),
+    columns: (1fr, 1.074fr, 0.925fr, 0.891fr, 2fr),
     gutter: 5pt,
-    image("good1.png"), image("good2.png"), image("old_loss_graph.png", width: 110%),
+    image("images/good1.png"),
+    image("images/good2.png"),
+    image("images/good4.png"),
+    image("images/good3.png"),
+    image("images/old_loss.png"),
   )
 ]

-The first two look promising; my model seems to be pretty good at determining Brazil and Australia.
+The images actually look promising; my model seems to be pretty good at determining Brazil and Australia.
 Brazil usually has a distinctive red soil, short vegetation, and asphalt road, while Australia is even more distinctive.
+It even gets the tough South Africa guess at the end!
 However, the loss graphs show that the model learns its training dataset very well, getting to a point where it almost memorizes the trainset, while the test dataset drops for a bit, then slowly increases as the model overfits to the training set.

 At this point, I add in L2 regularization and dropout, attempting to force the model to stop overfitting to my test dataset.
 Unfortunately, while the train/test loss now looked better, the model just ended up guessing the entire distribution:

-#image("distribution.jpg")
+#image("images/distribution.jpg")

-Here, I vary my value of sigma that produces the target, and see that the model definitely produces a target distribution guess accordingly.
+Here, I vary my value of sigma that produces the target (how spread out the Gaussian target is) and it's clear that the tighter the Gaussian point, the more the model adheres to the shape of the Earth.
+Sadly, it doesn't seem to stop it from guessing the target distribution either.

 == Conclusion
 So, could I really consider that a success?
 In the state that my model is at, it's definitely nowhere near usable by a player.
 Ironically, the model that overfit on it's training set produces "nicer" looking guesses, but definitely can't for predictions at all.
 If I were to approach the problem with no constraint of hand-writing my layers, I probably would've experimented a lot more with vision transformers and CNNs, or even having it directly predict a top N set of points that could form the distribution instead.
 Regardless, given the difficulty of this project, I'm surprised that my model was even able to produce a coherent result.
 And if you've read this far, I'm sure you're looking for what the best models look like.
 I'll link you to these ones here: